guysoft/OctoPi/README.rst

 * `mjpg-streamer with RaspiCam support <https://github.com/jacksonliam/mjpg-streamer>`_ for live viewing of prints and timelapse video creation.
 * `CuraEngine <https://github.com/Ultimaker/CuraEngine>`_ pre-installed for slicing directly on the Raspberry Pi
 * `OctoPiPanel <https://github.com/jonaslorander/OctoPiPanel>`_, which is an LCD display app that works with OctoPrint
-* Configuration scripts for verious LCD displays
+* Configuration scripts for various LCD displays

 Developing
 ----------